Hiwonder-docs/JetMax/source/docs/6_Advanced_Program_Lessons.md

 In fact, when using some complicated hardware, we need to send lots of commands to make them work normally.
 To deal with these situation, the serial communication is launched.
 Surprisingly, serial communication enables us to send multiple data in one time.
 IIC and SPI communication are similar to it.

 Serial port is also called serial communication port.
 There are various standards for serial communication, such as TTL, RS-232 and RS-485.
 Pay attention the standards we list refer to level standard.
-Generally speaking, serial communication is to realize “**communication**” between different devices.
+Generally speaking, serial communication is to realize "**communication**" between different devices.

 Serial communication is a way to transfer data between devices, and the serial port send and receive data by bit.